Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	</Period>
 </MPD>
 </xmp>

+Parts of the MPD structure that are not relevant for this chapter have been omitted - this is not a fully functional MPD file.
 </div>

 In a static MPD, the first period SHALL start at the zero point of the [=MPD timeline=].
 In a dynamic MPD, the first period SHALL start at or after the zero point of the [=MPD timeline=].